Authentication vs Verification: What's the Difference?

 Protect customers with verification and authentication

 Customer account security is crucial for any business, but especially for those that deal with sensitive information like financial data.
 Suppose a hacker was to obtain a customer's credit card details, for example.
-In that case, they could commit fraud and cause much devastation – not just for the customer, but for the provider's reputation too.
+In that case, they could commit fraud and cause significant devastation – not just for the customer, but for the provider's reputation too.

 Learn more about Messente's 2FA SMS verification service.